ChakaZulu/tuxbox_apps/tuxbox/plugins/tuxcom/readme_eng.txt

 History:
 ---------
+08.04.2007 Version 1.16
+ - single window view selectable (toggle with info-button)
+ - show file sizes in "human readable" (MB/GB) form (can be set in main menu)
+ - filesize in bytes is shown in file properties (button "1")

 30.10.2006 Version 1.15
  - possibility to execute scripts depending on file extension
  - two small fixes (thanks to murks)